brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 ![image17]({{ site.baseurl }}/images/2018-05-21-image-17.png)

 There doesn't appear to be any clear separation of the data along the 4th dimension.
-As with PCA, most of the differences in the data are captured in the first few transformed dimensions.

 Below is the plot in the first 3 dimensions, shaded according to dementia status.